Show All Answers

 County parks are open.
 Some facilities and/or amenities inside those parks may have limited or no access to the public.
 Playgrounds are now open to public use, however physical distancing must be adhered to.

 Visiting a park is a good way to improve mental health, relieve stress and exercise, things we especially need right now.
-So, follow the guidelines for social distancing and for protecting your personal health and enjoy your next visit.
+So, follow the guidelines for physical distancing and for protecting your personal health and enjoy your next visit.

 No. A good portion of your safety relies on you, since any public facility is only as clean as the last person who touched it.
 The Frederick County Health Department has a web page devoted to COVID-19 updates and resources, including videos on good hygiene measures to protect yourself. http://health.frederickcountymd.gov/